 How to report a Griefer in CS:GO on their Steam Profile

-The second way is to visit their profile and hitting the “Report Player” button on the users Steam Profile.
-A pop-up will appear which will ask you for a description on why you are reporting the profile as well as what game it was in.
+The second way is to visit their profile and hit the “Report Player” button on the user’s Steam Profile.
+A pop-up will appear which will ask you for a description of why you are reporting the profile as well as what game it was in.
 You will want to select the game as Counter-Strike: Global Offensive.

 - Go to the user’s profile in the Steam Community.